-EXAMPLE The median time taken by those users who successfully bought the correct ticket was 20 s (with a 95 % probability that the true value is between 15 s and 25 s).
+EXAMPLE The median time taken by those users who successfully bought the correct ticket was 20 s (with a 95% probability that the true value is between 15 s and 25 s).

-8.4 Satisfaction with operation
+8.3 Satisfaction with installation

 The result reported shall be the mean satisfaction scores on the satisfaction scale for all users (see Annex E).